bradhowes/swift-math-parser/README.md

 # swift-math-parser

 Basic math expression parser built with [Point•Free's](https://www.pointfree.co/) [swift-parsing](https://github.com/pointfreeco/swift-parsing) package (v0.12.0+).
-See the [API documentation](https://bradhowes.github.io/swift-math-parser/documentation/mathparser/) for developer info.
+See the [package documentation](https://swiftpackageindex.com/bradhowes/swift-math-parser/main/documentation/mathparser) for details on the features it offers and examples on how to use it.

 # Change Log